 The anaerobic digester was intended to accommodate wastes generated by the maximum number of pigs the farm could house (20,000 heads) and capture enough biogas to run the Project's facilities with a net energy requirement of zero.
-An assessment of the WWTF-

-MRF's performance will be undertaken to determine operational parameters and outputs.
+Once the construction of the WWTF is completed, an assessment of the system's performance will be undertaken to determine operational parameters and outputs.
 Results will be presented in the succeeding version of this ESMP.
 The design and layout of the WWTFs are in the construction plans in Appendix A.